goldenapples/recommended-links/readme.txt

 By default, this plugin filters both `the_content` and `comment_text` to add vote buttons and current score box above the post/comment content.
 If you want to display these in a different position, you can unhook those filters and use the template tag `reclinks_votebox()` in your template files wherever you want the vote box to display.

 There are not many special display features yet.
+A partial listing:

-`reclink_domain()` echoes the host of the link submitted - give people a chance to know what they're getting themselves into before they follow a link.
+* `reclink_domain()` echoes the host of the link submitted - give people a chance to know what they're getting themselves into before they follow a link.
+* `reclink_votebox()` echoes a div with +/- vote buttons, the current score, author, and human time diff'd post date

 = Sample markup =